The San Telmo Fair is an outdoor weekly antiques and crafts fair where visitors can purchase antiques, original artwork and homemade crafts.

-Art and Antiques
+Art and Antiques in San Telmo

 To get one of the 270 official stalls at the San Telmo Antiques Fair is a mythical prospect these days — there is a long waiting list, a rigorous approval process and someone pretty much has to die for a spot to become available.

-So while the street fair is famed for the antiques, and there remain treasures remaining from Buenos Aires’ golden days to be uncovered, the vendors here have discovered Ebay and it is unlikely you will find bargained-priced antiquities here.
+Shoppers will probably have to search a while to find bargained-priced antiquities.
 If prices are given in dollars or Euro’s, that’s your clue that the seller has done their research.

 To do some virtual window-shopping of the antiques available, see the Feria de San Telmo website where you can see pictures of every vendor’s items.

-Works of Art
+Original Works of Art

 Many travelers do not follow the requirements and get through customs just fine, but you will want to ask the artist about this and be aware that if you don’t follow the steps you may not be able to take the art out of the country.

 Homemade crafts and hippie stuff

-Artisan items sold by San Telmo street hawkers such as candles, jewelry, knitted items, incense and glassware shouldn’t be overlooked if you’re looking for a unique handmade gift.
-Since they don’t have ‘official’ stalls in the market, but instead place their wares on the sidewalks on the outskirts, their overhead is low and their prices tend to be more than reasonable.
+Since many of these informal sellers don’t have ‘official’ stalls in the market, but place their wares on the sidewalks on the outskirts, their overhead is low and their prices tend to be more than reasonable.

 → Make sure to stick around for San Telmo’s largest outdoor Tango Milonga, that takes place in the plaza after the San Telmo Fair shuts down after dusk.